U (TV channel)

+History

 Pre-launch

+In December 2010, TVNZ announced that it would discontinue TVNZ 6 in favor of a youth channel, whose concept was labelled as "social television" (by integrating social media into its operations).
+Unlike TVNZ 6, the new channel was set to be commercial from the outset.
+Eric Kearley justified the rationale for its launch based on two factors: the lack of a dedicated channel for the 15-24 demographic on free-to-air television, as well as the downsizing of youth TV in New Zealand, as MTV shut down its local channel a few weeks earlier and MediaWorks announced that it would replace C4 with Four, which would skew to an older demographic.
+A key characteristic of the new channel was the usage of Facebook for its flagship programme U Live.

 In preparation of the launch of U, TVNZ established a Facebook page for their new channel, giving fans information and offering one person the chance to schedule a selected segment of programming on the new channel for a month (known as U TV).
 On the evening of 28 February 2011, TVNZ 6 was officially shut down, allowing TVNZ to air promotional material for the new channel.
 At 3 pm on 9 March 2011, TVNZ activated its U Live application on Facebook, which, upon the launch of the channel, would allow users to share content and have it displayed as part of the U Live TV show.

 Launch

 U was launched on 13 March 2011 at 4 pm on Freeview channel 6 and Sky channel 16.
 The first program to air was U Live.

+The channel launched without delivering ratings data, a TVNZ spokesman suggested that ratings would only depend on U's growth strategy, as well as receiving a minimum sample of the population in order to release ratings.
+On the week between 8-14 May 2011, 1,392,400 viewers — 34% of the national population — tuned in to the channel at least once, exceeding all expectations, larger than MTV and E!, whose individual cumulative figures were slightly lower, but surpassed a million.

+Later developments

+On 1 April 2013, the channel premiered U Late, a late night counterpart to U Live.

 Closure

-TVNZ closed U on 31 August 2013 at 7 pm after two years running at a loss.
+TVNZ announced on 28 July 2013 that it would close U on 31 August 2013 after two years running at a loss.
 TVNZ announced that time-shift channel TV2+1 would launch to replace the channel on 1 September 2013 at 7 am.
 The final show to screen on U was U Live with the entire crew giving a farewell message, the final song to play on U Live was "2 Times" by Ann Lee.
 After the end credits for U Live, a message was displayed on the U channel advising viewers of the new channel number for TV One +1 and TV2+1 (now TVNZ 1 +1 and TVNZ 2 +1 respectively).
 The channel numbers vary for viewers of Sky, Freeview and Igloo.